ryannathanwilson/HIMSS_Interview/README.md

     - Create endpoint for blocking
         - Write code that runs at blockig endpoint
     - Create endpoint for resolving
-        - Write codet aht runs at resolving endpoint
+        - Write code that runs at resolving endpoint
 - Frontend / React
     - Create hook to get data
     - Create component to display data